 How Far the River Has Come

-When Friends of the Chicago River was founded 38 years ago it was hard to imagine that one day the river would be alive with activity above and below the water and that the U.S. Environmental Protection Agency would demand that the water be clean enough for swimming.
+When Friends of the Chicago River was founded in 1979 it was hard to imagine that one day the river would be alive with activity above and below the water and that the U.S. Environmental Protection Agency would demand that the water be clean enough for swimming.
 Yet over the years because of Friends of the Chicago River and a wide variety of nonprofit partners, the Clean Water Act, and government agencies which have invested serious money in river improvement and access, the Chicago River is finally emerging the natural, recreational, and economic treasure it deserves to be.

 Our once polluted and fenced off river now is home to over 70 species of fish and all kinds of other wildlife including beavers, muskrats, mink, snapping turtles, great blue heron and occasionally river otters.
 The numbers of water taxis, miles of river trail, and variety of restaurants are increasing every year and with the $100 million investment in the Chicago Riverwalk, by 2017 the river will likely become one of Chicago’s top tourist destinations.
 Additionally, river-edge development has opening up the riverbank to the public and just in Chicago alone more than 10 river-edge parks have been developed or improved to provide the public with opportunity to walk, hike, bike, paddle or just enjoy nature.
 There have also been literally thousands of new residences constructed along the river and downtown showpiece projects like 300 N. LaSalle and River Point are bringing Chicago’s top corporations to river’s edge and providing more space to enjoy the river.

 Embedded in all of this effort is also the fact investing in the river pays us back.
 A study released by Friends of the Chicago River and Openlands last year revealed that for every $1 we spend on water quality improvement and public access we get $1.70 in return.